kyverno/kyverno/samples/DisallowUnknownRegistries.md

 # Disallow unknown image registries

 Images from unknown registries may not be scanned and secured.
-Requiring use of known registries helps reduce threat exposure.
+Requiring the use of trusted registries helps reduce threat exposure.

 You can customize this policy to allow image registries that you trust.

 ## Policy YAML